glf30/Express-Practice-Assignment-2/README.md

   Returns the full list of events.

 - `GET /borough/:boroughName`
   Returns all events for the given borough .
-If no events are found, respond with a 404 status and a message indicating no events were found for that borough.
+If no events are found, respond with a message indicating no events were found for that borough.

 - `GET /type/:eventType`
   Returns all events that match the given event type.

 - `GET /events/:id`
   Returns a single event matching the provided numeric `id`.
-If the event does not exist, respond with a 404 status and an appropriate message.
+If the event does not exist, respond an appropriate message.

 - `GET /search`
   Allows filtering events using any combination of query parameters: